nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `Grade` object contains the completion status of the assignment (Not submitted, Submitted, Graded) and the score that the student has achieved.

+## **Implementation**

+This section will explain important considerations taken during the design of certain components.

+### ModuleSet
+The ModuleSet is a HashSet of modules designed for a Person to hold.
+Additionally, it is important in the implementation of the following commands:

+- MoveCommand - Add a module and group from a selected person's module set.
+- RemoveCommand - Remove a module and group from a selected person's module set.

+Given below is an example usage scenario and how the ModuleSet will behave:

+**Step 1.
+The user creates a new person, and inputs a module and group.**
+The ModuleSystem checks if the module and specific group in the module exists.
+The application will then add the Group into the Module's GroupSystem, and place the Module into the Person's ModuleSet.

+**Step 2.
+The user adds another group, with same module** The ModuleSystem checks if the module and specific group in the module exists in the system.
+The application then checks if ModuleSet contains the module.
+It then adds the Group to the Module's GroupSystem.

+**Step 3.
+The user has 1 group in the module, and removes the group** The ModuleSystem checks if the module and specific group in the module exists in the system.
+The application then checks if ModuleSet contains the module.
+It then removes the Group from the Module's GroupSystem.
+After that, the application checks if the GroupSystem is empty.
+If it is, remove the Module from the ModuleSet too.

+Alternate implentation: ModuleSet as a HashMap between Modules and a List of Groups.
+However, this implementation was passed over, as this would not be utilizing the Module's own GroupSystem.
+The GroupSystem should be utilized as the single source of truth, and having 2 lists of Groups for 1 single Module would be very confusing and error-prone.

 ---

 ## **Documentation, logging, testing, configuration, dev-ops**